UPDATE: I made a video talking about this stuff but it’s down at the bottom of this post. Scroll down to see it.

 But authors skip all this.
 They finish a book and want to get it published.
 (Years ago, the practice work would all get hidden in a desk drawer, now it’s quickly put out on Amazon).

-How to publish a book
+How to publish a book (without messing everything up)

 There are basically two ways to publish a book.
 The old way is now called “traditional” publishing: you pitch an agent, they sell it to a publisher, and the publisher takes care of everything.
 You get an advance.